Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Lofty Bun

 Lofty Bun (峨髻, e ji) implies grandeur and magnificence.
-It is widely believed that the hairstyle depicted in Zhou Fang's painting “Court Ladies Adorning Their with Flowers” represents lofty bun due to its towering mountain-like appearance.
+It is widely believed that the hairstyle depicted in Zhou Fang's painting “Court Ladies Adorning Their Hair with Flowers” represents lofty bun due to its towering mountain-like appearance.
 However, some people associate it with flower-decorated bun because women in the painting wear golden and silver floral accessories.

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-2